It’s Friday night—do you know where your husband is?

 First stop on any guys weekend: the Borgata Hotel Casino & Spa, the only Vegas-caliber casino in New Jersey.
 What do guys do at the Borgata?
 The first thing is look at the women.
 The waitresses, the dealers, even the cashiers are stunning.
 Call it sexist, call us pigs.
 That’s what we boys do.

-There are two hot bars.
+There are several hot bars and clubs.
 Mixx is wild—the party doesn’t get going until 10 pm, and it lasts all night.
 On Fridays, there’s usually a DJ and thick plumes of smoke.
-The other bar is on the casino floor; it’s called Gypsy.
+The other bar, Gypsy, is on the casino floor; it serves more than 80 types of tequila.
 Meanwhile, at the Music Box, a small stage features big-name acts.
 I recently laughed through a Dennis Miller performance.

-A room at Borgata will set you back at least four bills.
+A room at Borgata will set you back at least four bills on the weekend.
 These are very nice rooms with floor-to-ceiling windows, double showers, and great views.
 Once you have stayed at Borgata, no other Atlantic City casino can compare.